Heer’s building owner Kevin McGowan has cleared a significant hurdle in the redevelopment of the downtown Springfield landmark.

-The Missouri Development Finance Board on Tuesday unanimously approved a preliminary resolution for a $1 million loan funneled through the city to fill the final gap of a financing plan as well as up to $5 million in historic tax credits to restore the vacant structure.
+The Missouri Development Finance Board on Sept.
+21 unanimously approved a preliminary resolution for a $1 million loan funneled through the city and up to $5 million in historic tax credits to restore the vacant structure.

-“This is a mighty step forward for the Heer’s building,” McGowan said this morning.
+“This is a mighty step forward for the Heer’s building,” McGowan said.

 Other financing in hand for the $29.3 million Heer’s Tower project is a $2 million small-business development loan from the city of Springfield.
 City Council approved that loan Aug.
-23.
+23 but not without concerns.

-McGowan now will apply for an $11.8 million U.S. Housing and Urban Devlopment-backed loan, the project’s largest single method of financing.
+Next up is McGowan’s application for an $11.8 million U.S. Housing and Urban Development-backed loan, the project’s largest single method of financing.

 McGowan said he believed it noteworthy that the project finally is starting to gain ground during what he called the toughest time for real estate development since the Great Depression.